Ramisa13/Magic-Shroom-frost-sentine-/README.md

 - **OLED status face** — animated eyes that blink, with an alarmed expression and warning icon during a frost event
 - **MQTT reporting** — publishes temperature, humidity, and status to the Garden Spine network over TLS, and can subscribe to a neighboring node's readings
 - **Active buzzer alert** — audible warning alongside the visual gesture
+- **Motion-triggered welcome wave** — an HC-SR501 PIR sensor detects nearby motion and triggers three servo waves between 45° and 90°, giving the mushroom a welcoming gesture.
+The feature can be enabled or disabled from the on-device menu.

 ## Hardware